shingadekajal44-oss/AI-Driven-Crowd-Density-Estimator-for-Real-time-Disaster-Management/README.md

 # 🚀 AI-Driven Crowd Density Estimator for Real-Time Disaster Management

 An intelligent deep learning-based crowd density estimation system designed for real-time disaster monitoring and emergency response.
-The system analyzes images/video feeds to estimate crowd density accurately using adaptive model switching.
+The system analyzes images feeds to estimate crowd density accurately using adaptive model switching.
 It integrates visualization dashboards and automated reporting to assist authorities in fast, data-driven decision-making during critical situations.

 ---